 - Second, for the home task, the head movement is voluntary and under the control of the subject.
-This is different than for the office version, where a CDH staff member moves the head.
+This is different than for the office version, where someone else moves the head.
 Having someone else move the head probably makes the task more effective.

-- The smoothness of the scrolling likely varies between different hardware implementations - -at CDH we have a special high-speed graphics card to drive 4 very large TV's.
+- The smoothness of the scrolling likely varies between different hardware implementations.
 It is likely that it is important that the stimulus moves smoothly across the screen.
 The Apple-Iphone smoothness appears subjectively to be better than the home monitor version.

 - For patients seen at CDH, their diagnosis is generally well established by a physician (otoneurologist), and they perform this protocol under our supervision.
 For persons who have not been formally diagnosed, it is possible that they have a different disorder entirely.
 There is no data as to whether or not persons with disorders other than MDDs benefit or perhaps even get worse from this protocol.
 If you are doing this unsupervised, use it at your own risk.

 Other OKN tasks such as "youtube" video's, etc may work as well, but we have not tested these out.
 We think that small displays (such as cellphones or Ipads) would likely be inferior to large displays (such as TV sets), but with a VR head-set, this problem is eliminated.
 As VR headsets are head mounted, an "OKN" video from Youtube would not replicate the stimulus, and we are dubious that it would work.

 We have been told that a "short throw video projector" is the optimum method of presenting this OKN stimulus.
 We have had no direct experience with this.
 We would think that a large display would be better than small displays, but as mentioned above, the VR headset method may get around this.

 We have developed other variants of the driver program for OKN that you can experiment with: